sailfish009/openstructure/modules/mol/mm/doc/settings.rst

   .. attribute::        thermostat_temperature

-    Temperature for the Andersen thermostat. default: NaN
+    Temperature for the Andersen thermostat in K. default: NaN

   .. attribute::        thermostat_collision_frequency

-    Collision frequency of the Andersen thermostat. default: NaN
+    Collision frequency of the Andersen thermostat in 1/ps. default: NaN

   .. attribute::        add_barostat